My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Whether you’re an art fanatic or not, this art museum dedicated to Auguste Rodin is worth a visit!

-Hours: Open daily except for Mondays from 10am to 6.30pm.
-(Note that the ticket office closes at 5.30pm).
+Hours: Open daily except for Mondays from 10:00 AM to 6:30 PM.
+(Note that the last entry is at 5:45 PM).

-Cost: 9-12 Euros, get full ticketing information here.
+Cost: Get full ticketing information here.

 Day 3: Sacré-Cœur